 Barra Alta

-At Barra Alta, located in Sant Gervasi, the croqueta de cocido y foie is another level.
-And Barra Alta, as the name says, too.
-A very serious restaurant of which too little is said and which is one of the great examples of Catalan cuisine in the city.
+At Barra Alta, located in Sant Gervasi, the croquette with stew and foie gras is on another level.
+And Barra Alta, as its name suggests, is too.
+A very serious restaurant that is not talked about enough and is one of the great examples of Catalan cuisine in the city.
 In addition to its croquettes, the oyster bar and other dishes are equally impressive and worth trying.

 📍Carrer del Penedès, 25, 08012 Barcelona